tableau/tableau-log-viewer/INSTALL.md

 # Building Tableau Log Viewer

-TLV is build using C++ and Qt libraries and can be build in different platforms.
+TLV is built using C++ and Qt libraries and can be build in different platforms.

-You can get the Qt libraries from here the [Qt Site](https://www.qt.io/download/).
+You can get the Qt libraries from the [Qt Site](https://www.qt.io/download/).
 It is fine to use the Open Source version.

 **Note:** When installing Qt make sure you get the following components: `Qt WebView` and `Qt WebEngine`.